kunwarx08/Hackintosh-Ryzen-3-1300x-RX-470/README.md

 -OSCOO 128gb SSD (MacOS)
 -WD green 500gb (Windows)
 -WD Blue 1 TB (Windows)
+-TP-Link UB400

 # FAQ
 -Facetime,imessage and all the things are working fine.
 -All icloud services are working.
 -Audio also works fine
--Bluetooth working natively with TP-Link UB-400
+-Bluetooth working natively with TP-Link UB-400 -Airdrop,Handoff and other continuity feature are not working as of now as not using a apple supported wireless card yet though will update it soon.

 # Specific Things Post install I Did.